 Using this strategy, the only way you will lose money is if one of your selections fail you.
 All other outcomes will provide you with profit for your matched betting bankroll.

-Obviously, the no lay method is the simplest strategy.
+The no lay method is the simplest strategy.
 It offers you the highest potential profits and the smallest chance of being gubbed by your chosen bookmaker.

 However, using this technique you will have to be very effective with your selections, choosing teams or players that are strong favourites to win pre-match and least likely to choke as the favourite.

 Ultimately, whichever method you choose to play with accumulator offers, be sure to start practising with small stakes until you are confident applying each strategy.
-Once you are comfortable with each approach, you can up your stakes and really start to take advantage.
+Once you are comfortable with each approach, you can up your stakes and start to take advantage.